tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/缓存键规则配置_intl_en.md

 `http://cloud.tencent.com/1.jpg?version=2`
 In this scenario, you need to disable Ignore Query String and use a complete URL as the cache key to cache images and distinguish between resources.

-- In an audio/video scenario, if you use the timestamp signature parameter for access authentication:
+- If you use the timestamp signature parameter for access authentication in an audio/video scenario:
 `http://cloud.tencent.com/1.mp4?sign=XXXXXX`
 In this scenario, you need to enable Ignore Query String and use the URL part before "?" (i.e., `http://cloud.tencent.com/1.mp4`) as the cache key.
 The node will then only cache one resource, and the cache can be directly hit through signature authentication even if the timestamp signature keeps changing.